acknet/malcolm-wp-plugin/readme.md

 * Open the Wordpress admin.
 * Navigate to `Plugins` and activate the plugin.
-* Navigate to `Settings > Malcolm!` and fill in your instance URL.
+* Navigate to `Settings > Malcolm!` and fill in your Instance ID.
-* If desired alter the default styling options.

 ## Usage

-To embed a Malcolm! page into your Wordpress site use the following short codes:

-### `[malcolm_faq "how-to-make-a-claim"]`

-Embed a Malcolm!
-FAQ passing the short name of the FAQ as an argument.
+Use MyMalcolm to configure your embeds and if required restrict them to the URL of your Wordpress site.

+Widget Embeds will automatically show according to the rules set in MyMalcolm.

+Inline and Popup Embeds will need an additional Wordpress short code added where you would like them to be displayed.

-### `[malcolm_workflow "make-a-claim"]`
+### `[malcolm_inline "xxxxxxxxxx"]`

-Embed a Malcolm! workflow passing the short name of the workflow as an argument.
+Create a container for an Inline Embed with Embed ID `xxxxxxxxxx`.

-### `[malcolm_popular]`
+### `[malcolm_popup "xxxxxxxxxx"]`

-Embed your most popular Malcolm!
-FAQs and Workflows listing.
+Create a container for a Popup Embed with Embed ID `xxxxxxxxxx`.